mkolodii/Portfolio/README.md

 3) A 19 slide PowerPoint tutorial instructing a user how to change a string on an acoustic bass guitar.

-4) An improved and original graphic design of the Chicago STC newsletter "Byline" withliberal use of space and color.
+4) An original graphic design of the Chicago STC newsletter "Byline" with liberal use of space and color.

 5) A consumer focused process description showcasing how to purchase a bass amplifier from Fender.com